hihipy/hihipy.github.io/README.md

 **Cause:** when an AI assistant is asked to write a multi-section case study with multiple SQL queries and expected outputs, the temptation is to generate plausible-looking numbers that fit the prose narrative rather than running queries to capture real output.
 This works in textbook contexts (where the data is hypothetical) and fails catastrophically for case studies built on real databases.
 The discipline that prevents it is documented in §17.

-**Fix:** comprehensive rewrite of phases 02, 03, and 04 against verified output.
+**Fix:** a full rewrite of phases 02, 03, and 04 against verified output.
 Every SQL query was run against the live database, the actual output was captured with `sqlite3 -header -column`, and the prose, result blocks, and Chart.js data arrays were rebuilt from the captured output.
 Phase 04's "2025 Cliff" section was deleted entirely (the cliff doesn't exist in the data); phase 03's "What's Worth Following Further" section was rewritten to reflect threads the data actually supports.
-The corrected case study reproduces — anyone running any query gets exactly the numbers shown in the prose.
+The corrected case study reproduces; anyone running any query gets exactly the numbers shown in the prose.

 **Prevention:** see §17.
 Before writing prose around a SQL result, run the query and capture the real output.
 Build prose from captured output, not the reverse.
 After draft, re-run every query and confirm the result blocks match.